 In a healthy relationship, both individuals should encourage each other to have outside friends of any gender.

 In a healthy relationship, both individuals should encourage each other to have outside friends of any gender.
-It’s good to talk to your partner and agree on what boundaries might constitute cheating, but not allowing harmless interactions is showing you that you don’t trust your partner, which damages your relationship with her.
+It’s good to talk to your partner and agree on what boundaries might constitute cheating, but not allowing harmless interactions is showing you that you don’t trust your partner, which damages your relationship with them.

 Understanding jealousy at a deeper level